Former Afghan soccer federation president’s life ban upheld

-LAUSANNE, Switzerland (AP) — The former president of the Afghan soccer federation lost his appeal Tuesday against a life ban for sexually abusing women’s national team players.
+GENEVA (AP) — The former president of the Afghan soccer federation lost his appeal Tuesday against a life ban for sexually abusing women’s national team players.

 The Court of Arbitration for Sport upheld the ban and said Keramuddin Karim committed “appalling acts” against players who accused him of sexual and physical abuse over a five-year period from 2013.

-Special security measures were taken to protect the players while they testified.
+Special security measures were taken to protect the players while they testified in support of the ban.

 “The players testified from a secured place, by telephone, using a voice scrambler to protect their identity,” the court said.

+FIFA said in a statement it “commends the bravery of those victims who, under dreadful personal circumstances in their home country, have come forward and allowed for justice to be served.”

-CAS dismissed Karim’s appeal against the FIFA ban and fine of 1 million Swiss francs ($1.06 million).
+CAS dismissed Karim’s appeal against the ban and fine of 1 million Swiss francs ($1.06 million).
 That is the maximum fine allowed by FIFA rules.

 “The offenses committed by Keramuddin Karim violated basic human rights and damaged the mental and physical dignity and integrity of young female players,” CAS said in a statement.
 “With his appalling acts, he had destroyed not only their careers, but severely damaged their lives.”